|John Tepper Marlin (L) and Charlie Miner, Jr., John's|

 Island, Vero Beach, Fla., 2014.

-Along the way, I have gotten to know several more members of the Greatest Generation, those who experienced the Great Depression and World War II.
-One of them is the grandson of Will Woodin, Charlie Miner Jr.
+Along the way, I have gotten to know several more members of the Greatest Generation, who experienced the Great Depression and World War II.
+One of them is one of Woodin's three surviving grandsons, Charlie Miner Jr.

-He provided reminiscences about his grandfather that are quoted in my articles in the East Hampton Star about the Treasury Secretary and his boat, the "Nanin".
+Miner's reminiscences about his grandfather are quoted in my articles in the East Hampton Star about the Treasury Secretary and his boat, the "Nanin".
 As we approach the 70th anniversary of D-Day this June, I recently talked with Charlie in Vero Beach, Fla., where he lives between September and June, asking him about his wartime experience.

 The number of surviving veterans of World War II is tiny.
 Of the 16 million Americans who served in World War II, only 27,560 were still alive in 2010 – excluding the 2,812 who also served in Korea and the 961 who also served in both Korea and Vietnam.
 One year later, in 2011, the number fell to 19,641, according to the Department of Veterans Affairs.